 Golf Course location: Click here

-All golf played at TMGC is to be in accordance with the current Rules of Golf published by the Royal and Ancient Golf Club of St Andrews, as amplified by the local rules below:-
+All golf played at TMGC is to be in accordance with the current Rules of Golf published by the Royal and Ancient Golf Club of St Andrews and amended in January 2019, as amplified by the local rules below:-

 1. RESTRICTIONS TO PLAY: